-Once you have educated yourself about how does gastric sleeve work, you should obtain information about how much will this surgery cost you in Mexico?
+Once you have educated yourself about how does gastric sleeve work, you should obtain information about how much will gastric sleeve cost you in Mexico?

 By having gastric sleeve surgery in Mexico, you can save up to 70 percent off the amount you otherwise spend in the US.
-In Mexico, gastric sleeve surgery will cost you anywhere between $5,000 and $11,000, depending on various factors.
+In Mexico, gastric sleeve surgery may cost you anywhere between $4,000 and $8,000, depending on various factors.

 In the US, on the other hand, the same surgery could cost you up to $25,000 or more.